dlguswo333/dlguswo333.github.io/markdown/2025/03-19-en-react-dont-believe-what-you-see.md

 If applications do not work as expected, you need to inspect your code first.
-If you can't find possible bugs from your code, sometimes, You need to go into libraries' codes and see if they will work as you want.
+If you can't find possible bugs from your code, sometimes, you need to go into libraries' codes and see if they will work as you want.
 This is so sad, but sometimes you can't treat them as some kind of cognitive barriers, or abtrations layers.
 I'm not saying they have bugs and they are to be blamed